 This term derives from the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), which is a reference book that is considered vital to the mental health community.
 Some of the earlier editions of the DSM-5 distinguished between physical dependence and addiction.
 However, the DSM-5 consolidated these concepts into a substance use disorder categorization.

-How Does Xanax Addiction Start?
+How Xanax Addiction Develops

-It can take a detox process days or even months, to get past withdrawal symptoms for the majority of the drugs.
-The length of withdrawal depends on several factors, including:
+It can take a detox process of days or even months to get past withdrawal symptoms for the majority of drugs.
+The length of withdrawal symptoms depends on several factors, including:

 • Method of abuse (smoking, injecting, swallowing, and snorting)